polyaxon/polyaxon/templates/experimentation/projects.md

 The projects consist of a required argument `--name` an optional argument `--description`, and a flag `--private` with a default value set to `False`.

-The projects could be `public` (default behaviour) or set to private, in that case only you i.e. `logged-in user`, and `superusers` can access the project.
+The projects could be `public` (default behaviour) or `private`, in that case only you i.e. `logged-in user`, and `superusers` can access the project.

-Public project are visible to everyone as read only mode, and read/write mode to the `owner` and `superusers`.
+Public projects are visible to everyone as read only mode, and read/write mode to the `owner` and `superusers`.

 ??? note "More permissions and roles"
     More permissions and roles will be available, when we introduce teams.